 Use the calendar to learn the location of the meeting, and the maps below to find the location for the meeting (do not use the "map" link in the calendar).

-You can download the draft agenda for the Wednesday, May 25, 2016 regular meeting by clicking here.
+You can download the draft agenda for the next board meeting by clicking here.
 (To force your web browser to reload this page with the current agenda link use the following keyboard shortcuts: Windows, press ctrl + F5; Mac/Apple, press Apple + R or command + R; Linux, press F5.
 The Google Chrome web browser may continue to display old pages.)

 Map To Garden Road Meeting Rooms